roncampbell/IRE22/R Fundamentals.md

 * Comment out a line with the <code>#</code> (hash) mark.
 * Finally, you can create a script in R. In fact, you can create scripts several different ways, including as a simple script, as a notebook and as a Markdown document.
 This is a Very Big Deal.
 You can insert comments in your code, helpful notes to your collaborators and your future self.
 You can recheck every stage of your work.
 You can re-run the same script a second, third and fourth time if you get new data.
 You can even steal - um, borrow - your code for future projects, confident that it will work.

+We'll begin by loading a couple of packages.
+The IRE/NICAR staff has already installed them, so you don't have to.
+If you're studying this after the conference, be sure to install the packages first.

+  * > library(tidyverse)
+  * > library(tidycensus)

+The tidycensus package uses the Census Bureau's application programming interface (API) to download data directly from the census website.
+It is much, much faster than any of the bureau's own tools.
+Once you learn the basic syntax, tidycensus becomes almost second-nature.

+The Census Bureau has 70+ racial categories, the vast majority of them multiracial groups (for example, Multiracial - three races - Non-Hispanic White, Non-Hispanic Black and Non-Hispanic Asian).
+However, it also lists simplified categories, and we'll use a simple 8-category set.
+Then we'll apply that to the six Denver region metro counties: Adams, Arapahoe, Broomfield, Denver, Douglas and Jefferson.

+ # define 2020 race variables
+> race_vars <- c(Total = 'P2_001N',
+               White = 'P2_005N',
+               Black = 'P2_006N',
+               AmericanIndian = 'P2_007N',
+               Asian = 'P2_008N',
+               PacIslander = 'P2_009N',
+               OtherRace = 'P2_010N',
+               Multiracial = 'P2_011N',
+               Hispanic = 'P2_002N')